 Types of Steak

 This may seem like an obvious part of setting up a steakhouse, but you must know your steak.
 How else, can you give the people what they want, right?
 One main way of determining quality in steak is its marbling.
 Prime cuts have copious marbling, with standard or lower quality having minimal traces of marbling.
 These are a few of the most popular.

-- The Rib Eye
+- The Ribeye

 - Versatile in its presentation – you can grill, boil, and pan-fry this juicy piece of meat with ease.
 It is fatty; however the fat contributes to its flavorful taste and it will have a very marbled appearance.